Twin XL vs. Full Size Mattress

 The twin XL-size mattress is not bigger than a full-size mattress, as the full-size bed is 16 inches wider.
 However, twin XL mattresses are 5 inches longer than full-size mattresses, making them suitable for tall sleepers.

-Is Twin XL Closer to Full or Twin?
+4. Is a Twin XL Closer to a Full or Twin?

 The twin XL (38 x 80 inches) is closer to a twin mattress (38 x 75 inches) than a full mattress (54 x 75 inches).
 Twin XL mattresses are only 5 inches longer than a standard twin mattress.
 Full-size mattresses, however, are 16 inches wider than both twin XL and twin mattresses.